10DLC - Carrier Registration

 Next, you’ll select the primary use case that best describes the type of messages you plan to send.
 This determines your campaign classification and the monthly carrier fee that applies once the campaign is approved.

-If you chose Low-Volume Standard Brand Registration Type, your campaign use case will automatically be set to Low Volume Mixed Use Case at $1.50 p/m**.** since this plan is designed for businesses sending fewer than 6,000 messages per month.
+Your campaign use case will automatically be set to Low Volume Mixed Use Case at $1.50 p/m.
+This plan is designed for businesses sending fewer than 6,000 messages per month.
 These are campaign types that serve multiple purposes with mixed communication needs.

 Develop Sample Messages